Skip to main content

 3. Water quality monitoring data submitted electronically into EPA's Water Quality Exchange (WQX).

-The Guidance is available on EPA's National Clean Water Act Tribal Section 106 program website, and the STORET-compatible Data Template (also referred to as the WQX Web Template) is available along with other resources at the STOrage and RETrieval and Water Quality eXchange and Water Quality Exchange Web Template Files websites.
+The Guidance is available on EPA's National Clean Water Act Tribal Section 106 program website, and the STORET-compatible Data Template (also referred to as the WQX Web Template) is available along with other resources at the EPA's Water Quality Data and Water Quality Exchange Web Template Files websites.

 If you have questions about these materials, please contact your Section 106 Project Officer.